khrome83/khrome.dev/www/posts/show-multiple-background-with-custom-decorators-in-storybook.md

 Here is the `BaseBadge.vue` file.

-> _Note_ - This uses TypeScript and `nuxt-property-decorator` which I am a huge fan of.
+> _Note_ - This uses TypeScript and `nuxt-property-decorator` of which I am a massive fan.

 ```vue
 <template>